Chapter 1 : Chapter One

 Looking down at Draco with a scowl, she picked up her books.
 “Just leave me alone Malfoy, I think you have annoyed me enough for one day,” she huffed and moved towards the door.

-Before she was able to leave however, the door slammed in front of her, and the doorknob dropped to the floor.
+But before she was able to leave, the door slammed in front of her, and the doorknob dropped to the floor.

 A shrill laugh sounded from the centre of the room.